ucdrstdenis/ECS150-Project2/README.md

 # General information
 We approached each phase individually, from the beginning stages of phase 1, to the final stages of phase 4.

+## A "Brief" Explanation ##
-## Phase 1 - Creating new execution threads.
+### Phase 1 - Creating new execution threads. ###
 We first implemented a FIFO queue, by making modifications in queue.c.
-We defined the node and queue structures, then defined the functions queue_create, queue_destroy, queue_enqueue, queue_dequeue, queue_delete, queue_iterate, and queue_length.
-Our implementations all had to be in O(1) constant time, so we chose to use if statements and while loops and NOT for loops.
+We defined the node and queue structures as typedefs, then defined the functions 'queue_create()', 'queue_destroy()', 'queue_enqueue()', 'queue_dequeue()', 'queue_delete()', 'queue_iterate()', and 'queue_length()'.
+All implementations excluding 'queue_iterate()' and 'queue_delete()' are all O(1).

-For queue_create, we first allocated memory space for a queue we locally initialize.
-If we failed to allocate proper memory space for our initialization, we would return NULL for the function call.
-If we succeded to allocate proper memory space for our initialization, then we set the queue head to NULL, tail to NULL, and length to 0.
-Then we return the initialized queue.
+For queue_create(), a queue is malloc'd and if malloc fails, a NULL pointer is returned from the function.
+Assuming malloc successeds the queue's head and tail are set to NULL, the length to zero, and the pointer is returned.

-For queue_destroy, we pass a queue structure as a parameter into our function.
+For 'queue_destroy()', a pointer to a queue is passed as an argument to the function.
 If the queue is NULL, we return a failure.
-If the head of the queue is not NULL, we return a failure.
-If the tail of the queue is not NULL, we return a failure.
+If the head of the queue is not NULL, we also return a failure.
+If the tail of the queue is not NULL, again we return a failure.
 If the length of the queue is not NULL, we return a failure.
 Essentially we don't want to destroy a queue that is not empty.
 If none of these failures are reached, then we simply free the queue, and return a success.

 For queue_enqueue, we need to push a node onto the queue.
 We pass a queue structure and data pointer as parameters into our function.
 We first allocated memory space for a node we locally initialize.
 If we failed to allocate proper memory space for our initialization, we would return a failure.
 If the queue we passed in as a parameter was NULL, we would also return a failure.
 If a queue is not empty, but the head of the queue is NULL, we set the head of the queue to be our locally initialized node.
 If the head of the queue is not NULL, then we set the tail of the queue to be our locally initialized node, by simply pointing the current tail to the node.
 We make the final adjustments by initializing our node's data, attaching our node to the head of the queue, pointing the queue's tail to our node, and increasing the length of our queue.